-It is important for you to understand that our practice is busy.
+Providers in our practice have full clinic schedules.
 As a result, you may not always have the ability to reschedule easily for the same week in which you cancelled or missed an appointment.
 You may not always be able to secure times for your child for after school appointments.
-However, this office will do the best that we can to work with you on any scheduling concerns that you may have.
+However, this office will do the very best that we can to work with you on any scheduling concerns that you may have.

-This office will provide reminders for appointments via e-mail as a courtesy.
+This office will provide reminders for appointments via e-mail and/or text as a courtesy.
 However, please understand that it is still your responsibility to attend sessions when they are scheduled, even if you did not receive the reminder.
 Please do not rely solely on reminder notifications to ensure your attendance at scheduled appointments.